 Weight 500gsm / 58 grams per piece

-Colour Vat Dye Colourfastness of navy, mushroom, charcoal grey, and chocolate
+Colour Vat Dye Colourfastness of navy, beige, charcoal grey, and chocolate

 Size 33 x 35cm